alaaelsawyy/SPIN/README.md

 - #### [Task 2:]

-   -  Conditional Statements using if and switch statements in c programming.
+   -  Conditional Statements using if and switch statements.
    -  loops (like for and while).

 - #### [Task 3:]
   -  loops and conditional statements to create patterns, perform calculations, and solve algorithmic problems.
-  -  writing functions to modularize code and improve readability.
+  -  Function implementation.